Gujavlu/hpc-2021-2-fttw/README.md

 ```
 mpiexec -n <number_of_processes> ./<executable_file> <number_of_samples> <input_file_path> <output_file_path>
 ```
 The first command is run as it is.
-(You can run it one time and then reuse the executable file `a.out` for any input)
+(You can run it one time and then reuse the executable file `a.out` for any input).
+Linking library files is required.

-In the second command the first parameter is the number of processes that are going to be generated, the second parameter is the executable file, the third parameter is the number of samples in the input file path which is the fourth parameter, and the last parameter is the file path where the fftw is going to be written.
+In the second command the first argument is the number of processes that are going to be generated, the second argument is the executable file, the third argument is the number of samples in the input file path which is the fourth argument, and the last argument is the file path where the fftw is going to be written.
 ### Visualizing results
 ### Benchmarking with number of processes
 ### Example